natebrunelle/cs2102/markdown/group2.md

 - The reflexive closure of any relation $R$ that is already reflexive is just that same relation $R$.

+For **problem 4**, write out the reflexive closure of $P$.

 ## Symmetric Closure

 The *symmetric closure* of a relation is defined to be the smallest superset of a that relation that is symmetric.
 In other words, to perform the symmetric closure we want to add the fewest pairs required to make it symmetric.
-In this case, the pairs we need to add in are just the reverses of all pairs already in the relation.
-Using first order logic, we can define the symmetric closure of relation $R$ over domain $D$ to be $R \cup \big\{ (x,y) | (y,x)\in R \}$.
+In this case, the pairs we need to add in are just the reverses of all pairs already in the relation. **Using first order logic, we can define the symmetric closure of relation $R$ over domain $D$ to be $R \cup \big\{ (x,y) | (y,x)\in R \}$.**

 To see how this works, let's consider the same example relation from before, $R = \big\{ (0,0), (0,1), (0,2), (1,2), (1,5), (2,2), (2,3), (3,4), (4,3), (4,4), (5,5) \big\}$ over the domain $\{0, 1, 2, 3, 4, 5\}$.
 Note that $R$ is not symmetric, as to be symmetric we'd need to satisfy $\forall x\in D.\forall y\in D. (x,y)\in R \rightarrow (y,x)\in R$.
 In this case, we're missing $(1,0)$, $(2,0)$, $(2,1)$, $(5,1)$, $(3,2)$, and $(4,3)$, since those are all missing opposites of pairs that belong to $R$.
 To make the smallest additions necessary to $R$ to make it reflexive, we therefore add in exactly those pairs, and so the summetric closure of $R$ is $\big\{ (0,0), (0,1), (1,0), (0,2), (2,0), (1,2), (2,1), (1,1), (1,5), (5,1), (2,2), (2,3), (3,2), (3,3), (3,4), (4,3), (4,4), (5,5) \big\}$